Diplo Threatens To Expose Zedd In Recent Twitter Beef

 — diblo (@diplo) June 12, 2018

 For reference, Pusha T released “The Story of Adidon” as a response to Drake’s “Duppy Freestyle” and “I’m Upset” which both take shots at the G.O.O.D.
-Music President, as well as some subliminal shots at Kanye West.
+Music president, as well as some subliminal shots at Kanye West.
 “The Story of Adidon” was a vicious response by Pusha that not only exhibited a photo of Drake in black face paint wearing a Jim Crow t-shirt, but also for the information it contained.
-Insulting Drake’s immediate family, the personal health of his producer, and also revealing that the artist had allegedly fathered a child with French porn star Sophie Brussau.
+Insulting Drake’s immediate family, the personal health of his producer, and also revealing that the artist had allegedly fathered a child with French adult film star Sophie Brussau.

 Diplo’s allusion to the beef between the two famous hip-hop artists may mean that he has some significant information on the “Break Free” producer, who has experienced a considerable amount of time in the spotlight for his pop-dance crossover songs and high profile relationships.